Article top media content

 Club dialogue and consensus

-Aleksander Čeferin has sought dialogue and consensus with European clubs, and has been instrumental in the development of fruitful relations between UEFA and the ECA.
-He has stated his opposition to any creation of a European super league, and identified one particularly important priority in the initial period of his presidency – improving competitive balance in European football and reducing the gap between elite clubs and the rest.
+Mr Čeferin has sought dialogue and consensus with European clubs and has been instrumental in the development of fruitful relations between UEFA and the ECA.
+Since the initial period of his presidency, he has strongly opposed the creation of any form of super league, emphasising the need to improve the competitive balance in European football and reduce the gap between elite clubs and the rest.

 Financial fair play

-As part of his objective to consolidate communication and collaboration with key football stakeholders, Mr Čeferin has also worked to strengthen ties with members of the European Parliament, as well as with the Council of Europe and European Commission, with UEFA signing a series of cooperation and development agreements to underline its commitment in this area.
+As part of his objective to consolidate communication and collaboration with key football stakeholders, Mr Čeferin has also worked to strengthen ties with members of the European Parliament, as well as with the Council of Europe and European Commission (EC).
+Under his leadership, UEFA has signed a series of cooperation and development agreements to underline its commitment in this area.
 In October 2021, UEFA and the EU launched a joint social responsibility campaign – Every Trick Counts –to raise public awareness of the role that individuals can play in fighting climate change.

 Investment in grassroots and women’s football has also been at the core of Mr Čeferin’s mandate.
-The highest-ever funding for football development was announced at the 2018 Ordinary UEFA Congress in Bratislava, and UEFA also committed to increasing the funding for women’s football development projects across Europe, as well as committing to a 50% budget increase to implement UEFA’s four-year women’s football strategy, Time for Action.
-The UEFA President oversaw the signing of UEFA’s first-ever sponsorship deal dedicated entirely to women’s football – with Visa – in December 2018.
+At the 2018 Ordinary UEFA Congress in Bratislava, UEFA announced its largest-ever financial support for football development projects across Europe, as well as committing to a 50% budget increase to implement UEFA’s four-year women’s football strategy, Time for Action.
+The UEFA President also oversaw the signing of UEFA’s first-ever sponsorship deal dedicated entirely to women’s football – with Visa – in December 2018.

 A second term as President